michaelzhiluo/starburst/README.md

 This guide is designed you to set up, run experiments, and replicate evaluation for Starburst.
 We split this document into 3 sections:

-- **Setup**: How to setup Starburst (both simulator and our real-world experiments) in your Python environment OR through Docker.
+- **Setup**: How to setup Starburst in your Python environment or get set up with our provided VM.
-- **Simulator Exps**: Run all our simulation experiments and replicate our results.
+- **Simulator Exps**: Run all our simulation experiments and replicate/plot our results.
-- **Real-World Exps**: Run our schedulers over Kubernetes on-prem cluster and run job submission pipeline.
-We place this last, as this takes ~1 day to run and is fairly complex.
+- **Real-World Exps**: Run our Starburst scheduler over a Kubernetes cluster (acting as on-prem) and run a job submission pipeline.
+We place this last, as each run takes 3-5 hours and is fairly complex.

+# Goals

+For simulation, the reviewer will be able to:
+- Run all simulation experiments for all figures and tables
+- Plot out the same figures provided in the Starburst paper

+ We provide run scripts in `~/starburst/simulator_scripts` and plotting notebooks in `~/starburst/skyburst/notebooks` to replicate our results.

+For real world evaluation, our goal is two fold:
+- Show that Starburst can save between 54-91\% costs (in fact we show that we save ~65\% for this artifact)
+- Show that our real system closely mimics simulation.

+ Run scripts are in `~/starburst/starburst/sweep` and evaluation scripts are in `~/starburst/starburst/plots`, which shows that Starburst saves > 50\% costs.
+To perform a 1-to-1 comparison with simulation, we evaluate real-system and simulator alignment in `~/starburst/starburst/notebooks/simulation_fidelity.ipynb`.

+## Caveats

+Our real-world experiments evaluated Starburst over a 4 node, 8 V100/node GKE cluster acting as the local cluster with real ML training jobs, which was prohibitively expensive to run.
+To reduce costs, our artifact evaluation approximates our original experiments with a 4 node, 24 CPU/node GKE cluster, where 1 GPU = 3 CPUs.

 # Setup

 We provide several options for the evaluator to install Starburst.
-We suggest users can run our simulation experiments either on their laptop/server or our provided VM.
-However, for real-world experiments,
+For simulation, users can run our simulation experiments either on their laptop/server or our provided VM.
+However, for real-world experiments, we highly suggest the evaluators run our scripts in our provided SSH VM, which is connected to a provisioned Kubernetes cluster acting as the "local cluster".

 ## 1. Python Setup